Hama93/Kplex_evaluation/README.md

-# faplex modified for evaluation
+# enplex modified for evaluation: menplex
 A fast k-plex enumeration algorithm, this is based on the work published here https://github.com/aaai20-id9699/faplex.
 This version builds on original version, only adding metrics to evaluate the found k-plexes for all possible k values